giboul/windows_clawpack/README.md

 You can find the official tutorials online: [https://learn.microsoft.com/en-us/training/modules/developing-in-wsl/?source=recommendations](https://learn.microsoft.com/en-us/training/modules/developing-in-wsl/?source=recommendations).

 Open any folder in `\\wsl.localhost\Ubuntu\home\<username>` and open a terminal.
 It should run with WSL by default.
-If it is not the cas, open a new one and specify 'Ubuntu (WSL)'.
+If it is not the case, open a new one and specify 'Ubuntu (WSL)'.
 Be sure to activate your virtual environment `source path_to_claw_venv/bin/activate` before running clawpack.